jakelundkovsky/FIJIroomGame/README.md

 https://nodejs.org/en/download/
 ```

 Clone the repository.
-(Click clone, copy the link, then...)
+(Click clone, copy the link, then in your terminal run...)
 ```
 git clone [INSERT LINK HERE]
 ```